 This ensures that if the person seeking to recycle residual waste fails to comport with the regulations, the narrow recycling exception under Tire still controls.
-And although the EQB may modify the exact language or location of Subchapter I: Recycling, under Chapter 287: Residual Waste Management within Article IX of the relevant regulations, it is the proposed new location for the following regulations.
+And although the EQB may modify the exact language or location of Subchapter I: Recycling, under Chapter 287: Residual Waste Management within Article IX of the relevant regulations, it is the proposed new location for the following regulations.158 c.

-c.
 Ensuring Compliance

-Given the possibility of nonfeasance by persons under the amendment whether by intentionally or negligently failing to comply and to ensure compliance with Article I, Section 27, the EQB should pass a stringent set of regulations that begin with requiring any person seeking to recycle residual waste must first obtain a permit from the DEP.
-By modeling the Municipal Waste Planning Act statutory and regulatory framework, the EQB should require submission of a detailed planning application to the DEP before issuing a permit.
+Given the possibility of nonfeasance by persons under the amendment whether by intentionally or negligently failing to comply and to ensure compliance with Article I, Section 27,159 the EQB should pass a stringent set of regulations that begin with requiring any person seeking to recycle residual waste must first obtain a permit from the DEP.160 By modeling the Municipal Waste Planning Act statutory and regulatory framework,161 the EQB should require submission of a detailed planning application to the DEP before issuing a permit.162 amount of estimated processed residual waste over the next year;164 3) a description of the operational capacities of the facilities including: the location of the facility,165 the facilities recycling processes,166 mandates for recycling facility site planning, construction, and maintenance;167 4) the effect that the recycling process will have on the environment and an environmental monitoring process;168 5) proposed contracts and business operations of the plan;169 6) the method of financing such operation; 170 7) hazardous waste and emergency response procedures;171 8) accident prevention plans with specific provisions on handling waste;172 and 9) any other requirements the DEP deems necessary to comport with the SWMA and the environmental rights amendment.173

-The plan should generally include details such as: 1) the justification of the plan; 163 2) a description of waste, such as the origin, content weight, volume, the
+The plan should generally include details such as: 1) the justification of the plan;163 2) a description of waste, such as the origin, content weight, volume, the